President Trump Says He'll Protect Special Olympics Funding

 DeVos’ proposal was quickly met with criticism in Congress.

-“Madam Secretary, let me tell you what,” said Sen. Dick Durbin, a Democrat from Illinois, said during a Senate hearing Thursday.
+“Madam Secretary, let me tell you what,” Sen. Dick Durbin, a Democrat from Illinois, said during a Senate hearing Thursday.
 “Eliminating $18 million out of a $70 or $80 billion budget I think is shameful, too.
 I’m not twisting it.”

 Rep. Mark Pocan, a Democrat from Wisconsin, had previously reminded her that 272,000 kids would be impacted by her proposed cuts.